Winter Snow Cold

 Snow in early fall.
 Four seasons in one day.

 Winter becomes semi official in late November and into December.
 Leaves go away and the grass turns brown.
 Temperatures could live near or below freezing for weeks at a time.
 January and February can be brutal.
-Although, last year, winter was extra mild with sparse snow and temperatures moderate.
+Although, in the last years, winter was mild with sparse snow and temperatures moderate.
 So it can be cyclical.

 Snow in Omaha park Jamie Vesay WM 100_2648_2 copy